issagomesdev/event-management/README.md

 # Start the server
 php artisan serve

-# Access the system and login with:
+# Access the admin panel in /admin and login with:
 # Email: admin@admin.com
 # Password: password
 ```